ictxiangxin/larbin/README-en.md

 * The most improve is that I use the newest adns v1.3 to replace the old adns v1.1 which used in origin Larbin v2.6.3.

+* Add a new conf option: ignoreRobot, it can make Larbin ignore robot.txt, as you know.

 Table of content :
 ------------------